It is with extreme pleasure and honor that I stand before all of you today to express some of my deepest

 May we recall the lessons that we have learned and the people we have met to not only meet expectations but to expand past limits, even when we’re pushed to our own limits.
 Let us remember our young spirits and our relentless attitude, our thirst for knowledge and our passion for forming friendships.

-We leave as the seniors of Union College today to become freshmen in a much larger university, where lessons are taught everywhere and over 7 billion people walk the campus grounds.
+We leave as the seniors of Union College today to become first-years in a much larger university, where lessons are taught everywhere and over 7 billion people walk the campus grounds.
 The world is riddled with unpredictable obstacles but we enter it with the skills necessary to face the surprises brought on by change and more importantly, the skills to surprise the world of what we’re able to change.

 Change cannot be predicted but I can guarantee you this, we are ready for change and change had better be ready for us.